Welcome the Bay Area Regional Elementary Science Olympiad!

 If you’re new to Elementary Science Olympiad, take a look at the FAQs below.
+This FAQ is created to help Castro Valley elementary school families get started with ESO.
+We are not the official sponsor of BARESO.

 The Team

-- What if I don’t have 6 students to form a team?
-There is no rule that governs the minimum number of students on a team, but 6 is the maximum number.
+- What if I don’t have 8 students to form a team?
+There is no rule that governs the minimum number of students on a team, but 8 is the maximum number.
 A team could be formed with 4 or 5 students, but then some events will not have the full set of 2 students and the team will be at a competitive disadvantage.

 - Can a team have alternate team members?
 There are no alternates at the elementary level, so if a child is ill or otherwise not able to attend on the day of the competition, the team will either have to reshuffle students or drop events.